 - Boost Economic Growth: GST aims to encourage economic activity and growth by streamlining tax processes and reducing compliance burdens

-- Create a Unified Market: GST facilitates the seamless movement of goods and services across states by eliminating inter-state tax barriers
+- Create a Unified Market: GST facilitates the seamless movement of goods and services across states by eliminating inter-state tax barriers.

 Taxes Replaced with GST

-- Central Excise Duty
+- Central Excise Duty (on manufacture of goods)

-- Value Added Tax (VAT)
+- Value Added Tax (VAT) (on sale of goods within the state)

-- Service Tax
+- Purchase Tax

 - Luxury Tax